The Tesla Model X is a fully electric SUV to die for

 The Tesla Model X can be configured with 5, 6 or 7 seats, has lots of room inside, and enjoys all-wheel drive.

 It’s at the luxury end of the market and expensive.
 But, the Model X is the polar opposite of a polluting ICE car such as a Range Rover.
 It may be high cost and a status symbol, like the Range Rover, but the Model X oozes a very different message.
-It’s green, quiet, non-polluting, zero carbon, modern, and much less in your face than the rattling, diesel 4x4s of yesteryear.
+It’s green, quiet, zero carbon, modern, and much less in your face than the rattling, diesel 4x4s of yesteryear.

 The Model X is becoming very popular in the corporate world.
 It impresses customers, it’s cheap to run, and suggests the company you work for is taking its environmental responsibilities seriously.
+In the UK, electric cars also enjoy very low Benefit in Kind (BiK) rates.
+For example, in the 2021/22 tax year, a Model X has a BiK tax rate of 1% (2% the year after).

 Given the space inside and the fairly high driving position, it is also a great family car.
 It has room for 5, 6 or 7 people, depending on the version you buy.
 The back row can even accommodate adults.
 With all-wheel drive, the Model X can get you out of a muddy field.
 If the Tesla Model X UK price doesn’t send shivers down your spine, you know what to do…